milliechapman/academic-kickstart/content/home/grants.md

   location = ""
   date_start = "2012-05-01"
     date_end = "2014-05-01"
-  description = """Two academic years and one summer of Kiswahili study (through Advanced literature).
+  description = """Two academic years of advanced Kiswahili study.
 Contributed to capacity to complete undergraduate thesis on environmental drivers of disease distribution in Kenya. (~$35000)"""

 +++